HHrisHikesHH/SpringBoot/MAR/RestWhatsAppClone/ReadMe.md

     ➡️ MySQL DataBase
 --------------------------------------------------------------------------------------------------------------------
 ## Data flow in the project
- ### 0. Model : We have 3 models here namely Users, ChatHistory & Status:
+ ### 0. Model : We have 4 models here namely Users, Chat, Message, Dummy User:

  #### Followings are the Glimse of the Models: